In this article, we learn about boiler efficiency’s meaning and formula for direct method of calculation. Also, we practice with an example.

 The Direct Method:

-The direct method of the boiler efficiency is also known as “input-output method” because for this evaluation considering only the useful heat output i.e steam and the heat input (i.e. fuel).
+The direct method of the boiler efficiency is also known as the “input-output method” because this evaluation considers only the useful heat output i.e steam and the heat input (i.e. fuel).

 Formula for Direct method of Boiler efficiency